 Greenhouse Gas Emissions

-Starbucks used the WRI/WBCSD GHG Protocol Corporate Standard to assess our fiscal 2010 greenhouse gas emissions.
-The 2011 inventory found our Scope 1 and Scope 2 emissions were 979,963 metric tons of carbon dioxide.
+Starbucks used the WRI/WBCSD GHG Protocol Corporate Standard to assess our fiscal 2012 greenhouse gas emissions.
+The 2012 inventory found our Scope 1 and Scope 2 emissions were 1,032,616 metric tons of carbon dioxide.
 According to the Protocol, Scope 1 includes direct GHG emissions from sources that are owned or controlled by the company.
 For Starbucks these include coffee roasting plants, store operations, and company-owned vehicles and aircraft.
 Scope 2 includes indirect GHG emissions from the generation of purchased electricity consumed by the company.
-The great news is that, compared to our 2010 GHG footprint of 1,006,954 mtons*, we succeeded in reducing our GHG emissions by 2.7% on an absolute basis.
-This reflects the success of our energy efficiency program.
+While our emissions increased slightly in absolute terms, by 5.4% in part due to overall growth of the company, we succeeded in decreasing emissions per dollar of revenue by 7.3%, per partner by 1.9%, and per store by 0.8%.

 Starbucks has been formally implementing a climate change mitigation strategy since 2004, focusing on renewable energy, energy conservation and climate adaptation and mitigation efforts.
 We’re also committed to championing progressive climate change policy in partnership with other businesses and organizations.

 Goal: Improve farmers’ access to carbon markets, helping them generate additional income while protecting the environment.